 Through FOIA and other government transparency laws, often called "Sunshine" laws, civil organizations and journalists have shed light on places where our institutions are not functioning as designed and where critical design flaws exist.
 FOIA facilitates our advocacy for effective and just governance.

-Critical community questions supporting advocacy strategies and goals can be answered through records received through FOIA requests.

-Here we present one recent example of Community-Led FOIA producing useful information for advocacy.
+Critical community questions that can support advocacy strategies and goals can be answered through records received through FOIA requests.
+Here we present one recent example of Community-Led FOIA producing useful information for that community's advocacy.